handfoot/quicksecurity/README.md

 # Handfoot Security Guide

-*Last Update: August 12, 2020*
+*Last Update: August 2020*

 No computer is perfectly safe, especially if connected to the Internet.
 This guide is meant to give activists a few tips to increase the security of their desktop computer, using the example of a Mac OS device (although should apply to Windows).
 Cybersecurity and convenience is a tradeoff, and this guide will try to find a good balance to keep you moderately secure, but still able to use the everyday computing tools you need to conduct activism work.
 I assume your threat model is medium to intermediate.

 If you are actively targeted by the state, you will need to look at more secure options such as using [Tails](https://tails.boum.org/) Linux OS on a USB thumbstick to perform your activism work, and also invest in efforts to keep off the grid.
-I may write a future article about [Tails](https://tails.boum.org/).
+I may write a future article about [Tails OS](https://tails.boum.org/).

-In this guide, we will cover:
+**Summary**&nbsp; In this guide, we recommend doing the following things, and will cover each of them:

 - Installing a fresh copy of MacOS with more secure options, such as network safeguards and drive encryption.
 - Introduction to accessing the Internet using Containers in Firefox browser to keep different profiles in different silos.